Strength Training for Soccer – Introduction

 - Place your hands next to your hips, fingers pointing forward, arms straight.

-- Push your hands down into the floor and lift your butt.
+- Push your hands down on the floor and lift your butt.

 - Next, drive your hips forward and up as you pull with your hamstrings.